Geometric realization via irrelevant deformations induced by the stress-energy tensor: Flow equation for metric from polynomial deformation

-Finally, we briefly comment on the auxiliary field method for the present case.
+We briefly introduce the auxiliary field method for the present case to demonstrate that the same flow equation is obtained.
 Two auxiliary fields $h_{\mu\nu}$ and $E_{\mu\nu}$ need to be introduced due to the cubic form of the stress-energy tensor.
-Thus, the deformed action with the auxiliary fields takes a form as
+Thus, the deformed action with the auxiliary fields takes the form

 with undetermined constants $a_1$ and $a_2$.
 This implies that the functions introduced in Eq.~\eqref{eq:Shat} read